FloodCamML/NC12-FloodCamML/text/about_ML.md

 2. Dropout rate [.4,.5,.6]
 3. Learning rate [1e-4, 1e-5, 1e-6])

 ## References

 Li, L., Jamieson, K., DeSalvo, G., Rostamizadeh, A. and Talwalkar, A., 2017.
 Hyperband: A novel bandit-based approach to hyperparameter optimization.
 The Journal of Machine Learning Research, 18(1), pp.6765-6816.

 Sandler, M., Howard, A., Zhu, M., Zhmoginov, A. and Chen, L.C., 2018.
 Mobilenetv2: Inverted residuals and linear bottlenecks.
 In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 4510-4520).

+## Contributors (in alphabetical order):
+- *Daniel Buscombe* - Marda Science, LLC, contracted to U.S. Geological Survey Pacific Coastal and Marine Science Center, Santa Cruz, California
+- *Adam Gold* - University of North Carolina - Chapel Hill
+- *Evan Goldstein* - University of North Carolina - Greensboro

+---

+This software is preliminary or provisional and is subject to revision.
+It is being provided to meet the need for timely best science.
+The software has not received final approval by the U.S. Geological Survey (USGS).
+No warranty, expressed or implied, is made by the USGS or the U.S. Government as to the functionality of the software and related material nor shall the fact of release constitute any such warranty.
+The software is provided on the condition that neither the USGS nor the U.S. Government shall be held liable for any damages resulting from the authorized or unauthorized use of the software.